 In Georgia, the at-fault driver in a motor vehicle accident is legally and financially responsible for the damage to property and injuries they cause to other persons as a result of their negligence or other wrongful act.

-For this reason, it’s extremely important to speak with a Duluth car accident attorney if you have been involved in a motor vehicle accident in Georgia.
+For this reason, it’s extremely important to speak with a Georgia car accident attorney if you have been involved in a motor vehicle accident.
 You have rights that need to be preserved, and obtaining full and fair compensation from the at-fault party can require a difficult battle.

 At Scholle Law, we have extensive experience fighting for the rights of Georgia car accident victims and we would love to help you get the best possible recovery.